Dexalot/dexalot-docs/docs/contracts/PortfolioMain.md

 #### removeToken

-Removes the given token from the portfolio
+Removes the given token from the portfolio.
+Native token removal is allowed if only the wrapped version of the token needs to be supported.

 **Dev notes:** \
 Only callable by admin and portfolio should be paused.
 Makes sure there are no